rustasync/team/async-book/src/streams/chapter.md

 ```

 However, if we're just processing one element at a time, we're potentially
-leaving behind opportunity for concurrencty, which is, after all, why we're
+leaving behind opportunity for concurrency, which is, after all, why we're
 writing async code in the first place.
 To process multiple items from a stream
 concurrently, use the `for_each_concurrent` and `try_for_each_concurrent`
 methods: